dailypips/suninf.github.com/_posts/2013-12-9-value-and-jsonparser-in-chrome.md

 ---
 layout: article
-title: Chrome - Value / JsonParser
+title: Value / JsonParser in chrome
 category: chrome
 description: Class base::Value is a variant type to holder complex data, this article introduce the use of base::Value in chrome source code.
 ---